 Electricity is supplied by photovoltaic panels, with more than 3.5kW and batteries.
 Backed up by a 4.8kW generator.
 Heating is provided by the chimneys and central heating with radiators, diesel fired.
 There is also internet and landline telephone.

-The farm is mostly fenced with hunting and livestock fence.
+The farm consisting of 152 hectares and is mostly fenced with hunting and livestock fences.
 Over 100 hectares are dedicated to the ecological non irrigated olive grove, certified by the CAAE.
 Most of the over 100-year-old olive trees are of the picual variety.
 The remaining hectares correspond to scrubland and oak, where there is a great abundance of thyme and rosemary, Kermes oak, Aleppo, holly, chestnut, walnut, among others.
 There are also a wide variety of animal species, such as imperial and royal eagles, griffon vultures, owls, rabbits, deer, wild boar, pigeons, and much more; that allows the greater hunting and smaller hunting, like for example hunting with buckshot.

 Thanks to several streams and natural springs, which naturally sprout throughout the year and supply water for both agriculture and for domestic use in the farmhouses.
 It also has abundant groundwater, three rafts and has the possibility of irrigation.